-Total goals scored by this team across the MP window.
-Used to estimate the team's attack rating relative to the league average.
+Goals scored in that team's venue-specific matches only (home team → goals scored at home; away team → goals scored away) across the MP window.
+Used to estimate the team's attack rating relative to the matching league average.

-Total goals conceded across the MP window.
+Goals conceded in that team's venue-specific matches only (home team → conceded at home; away team → conceded away) across the MP window.
 Used to estimate the team's defence rating.
 Lower = stronger defence.

 Enter team data on the Inputs tab and press Calculate.